Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 ## Custom setup

-Custom setup is for those admins who want to edit the default values for settings listed in the default table.
-Once you click on the `Custom Setup` option, you see three more tabs – Users, Content, and Sync.
+In custom setup, you can edit any of the default values for users, content, and sync.

 ### Users

-**Access permissions**
+#### Access permissions

-Confluence Cloud Copilot connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
+The confluence Cloud Copilot connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 If you choose **Everyone**, indexed data appears in the search results for all users.
-If you choose **Only people with access to this data source**, indexed data appears in the search results for users who have access to them.
+If you choose **Only people with access to this data source**, indexed data appears in the search results for users who have access to it.
 In Confluence Cloud, security permissions for users and groups are defined using space permissions and page restrictions.
 Page-level restrictions, if present, take precedence over space permissions.

 If there are no page restrictions, the connector checks for space-level permissions -
 * In case the space has 'anonymous users' access enabled, the content is visible to all users within your tenant.
 * In case 'anonymous access' isn't enabled, the space-level permissions are honored.
-* In case space level permissions are not defined, the content is not visible to any user in your tenant.
+* In case space-level permissions are not defined, the content is not visible to any user in your tenant.

 >[!IMPORTANT]
 >Permissions are managed at the space and page level only, and parent page permissions are not taken into consideration.